GreenScheduler/cats/docs/paper/paper.md

 # Acknowledgments

-We are grateful to the staff of the Software Sustainability Institute (SSI) and the organizers of Collaborations Workshop 2023 (CW23), who's efforts allowed us to enjoy the process of beginning the development of CATS as part of a Hack Day.
-The SSI provided additional support for the development of CATS after the hack day, and was itself supported by AHRC, BBSRC, EPSRC, ESRC, MRC, NERC and STFC via grant EP/S021779/1.
+We are grateful to the staff of the Software Sustainability Institute and the organizers of Collaborations Workshop 2023 (CW23), who's efforts allowed us to enjoy the process of beginning the development of CATS as part of the CW23 Hack Day.
+This work has been supported by the Software Sustainability Institute EPSRC, BBSRC, ESRC, NERC, AHRC, STFC and MRC (EP/S021779/1) and UKRI (AH/Z000114/1) grants.

 # References